Anna Marie Roos: Other Works

+Roos has also made contributions to work on early taxonomy on the Asian Elephant which received press attention.
+She also was consulted to help resolve the protracted debates about the taxonomic naming of the Aldabra Tortoise.

 During the COVID-19 pandemic, she was interviewed by National Geographic on historical plague outbreaks and quarantine practices in early modern Venice.

 Roos has edited several scholarly volumes on early modern knowledge-making and collecting practices, including Collective Wisdom: Collecting in the Early Modern Academy (2022) and Archival Afterlives: Life, Death, and Knowledge-Making in Early Modern British Scientific and Medical Archives (2018).

 Recognition and Impact

-Roos's work on Martin Lister's correspondence was awarded the John C. Thackray Medal by the Society for the History of Natural History.
+Roos's work on Martin Lister's correspondence was awarded the John C. Thackray Medal as well as the Founders’ Medal by the Society for the History of Natural History.
 Her research has been reviewed in major journals including Isis, the British Journal for the History of Science, and the Bulletin of the History of Medicine.
 She has been a guest on In Our Time concerning the life and work of Robert Boyle.
 Roos also helped found the Lisa Jardine Grant Scheme in the Royal Society to provide support to early career researchers.

 The Salt of the Earth has been recognized as an important contribution to understanding the conceptual genealogy of modern chemistry, with reviewers noting that it "meets a high scholarly standard" and that "Roos has identified an extremely important component of the history of early modern chymistry".

 Selected publications

 The Correspondence of Dr. Martin Lister: (1639—1712).
 Volume Two: 1678—1694, Brill, 2025.

 Taking Newton On Tour: The Grand Tour Travel Diary Of Martin Folkes (1690–1754).
 Boydell and Brewer with the Hakluyt Society, October 2025.

 Edited with Gideon Manning, Collecting Wisdom of the Early Modern Scholar: Essays in Honor of Mordechai Feingold.
 Springer, 2023.

 Edited with Vera Keller, Collective Wisdom: Collecting in the Early Modern Academy.
 Brepols, 2022.

 Martin Folkes (1690-1754): Newtonian, Antiquary, Connoisseur.
 Oxford University Press, 2021.

+Goldfish.
+Reaktion Books, Animal series, 2019.